-Typically, the trigger is associated with an intention that the Receiver catalog the information as part of the electronic medical record of the patient.
+Typically, the trigger is associated with an intention that the Receiver catalog the information as 1395 part of the electronic medical record of the patient.

-- This transaction is not typically used for new order-based imaging (e.g., in the context of the Scheduled Workflow Profile (SWF.b)) since the Receiver will already have been made aware of the order driving the imaging procedure.
+This transaction is not typically used for new order-based imaging (e.g., in the context of the Scheduled Workflow Profile (SWF.b)) since the Receiver will already have been made aware of the order driving the imaging procedure.
 The Sender can generally distinguish between encounter-based images, order-based images and imported images by examining the Accession Number (0008,0050) and the Request Attributes Sequence (0040,0275) in the new imaging objects.
-The Request Attributes Sequence (0040,0275) will be absent for encounter-based images - objects.
 The Request Attributes Sequence (0040,0275) will be absent for encounter-based images and for the Unscheduled Case of Scheduled Workflow.b, while it will be populated for imported or other Scheduled Workflow.b cases.
-Accession Number (0008,0050) will have a value for encounter-based images, but be empty for Unscheduled SWF.b images, allowing those two to be distinguished. - It is conceivable that multiple notifications might be sent for the same Study, but the contents would be consistent so it is not expected to be a problem for the Receiver.
+Accession Number (0008,0050) will have a value for encounter-based images, but be empty for Unscheduled SWF.b images, allowing those two to be distinguished.

+It is conceivable that multiple notifications might be sent for the same Study, but the contents would be consistent so it is not expected to be a problem for the Receiver.
 For example, a Sender might send a notification as it becomes aware of each new series.
 A Sender cannot presume that a study is "complete" in the sense that no new data will be added since new series may be added to a study at any time.